Dina Ugorskaja: Life

-The Perestroika years in the Soviet Union were accompanied by an increase in lawlessness and public antisemitism.
-Dina Ugorskaja found herself on the receiving end of increasingly savage racist threats from supporters of Pamyat, a "patriotic" nationalist organisation.
-Dina Ugorskaja was barely 16 when Anatol Ugorski hastily relocated his family to East Berlin, where they arrived without even having taken time to get their identity papers in order.
-1989/90 was a period of great change in the "German Democratic Republic", and the unfolding political developments in Berlin appeared to hold out the prospect of an international career for Anatol Ugorski.
-As matters turned out, there would also be very significant professional opportunities for his daughter, who immediately submitted a successful application for admission to the city's Hochschule für Musik "Hanns Eisler".
-Here she studied between 1990 and 1992: she was taught by Annerose Schmidt and Galina Iwanzowa.
-She subsequently moved on to the Detmold Music Academy ("Hochschule für Musik") where she studied (again) under Galina Iwanzowa, and also as a "master student" with Nerine Barrett and in 2001 passed her post-graduate level concert exams ("Konzertexamen") degree.
-Ugorskaja retained her close links with Detmold where she taught piano from 2002 till 2007 and held an associate professorship.
+The Perestroika years in the Soviet Union were accompanied by an increase in lawlessness and increasingly open antisemitism.
+Ugorskaja found herself targeted by racist threats from supporters of Pamyat, a Russian ultra-nationalist organization.
+When Ugorskaja was 16, she and her family relocated to East Berlin, where they arrived without their identity papers in order.
+At the time of her emigration to East Germany in 1988, the country was in the process of Die Wende, which eventually resulted in German reunification that augured well for her father's international career.
+Ugorskaja also enjoyed professional opportunities.
+She immediately applied for admission into the Hochschule für Musik "Hanns Eisler".
+She studied there between 1990 and 1992; her teachers were Annerose Schmidt and Galina Iwanzowa.
+Subsequently she moved on to the Hochschule für Musik Detmold where she studied again under Iwanzowa, and also as participated in a masterclass with Nerine Barrett.
+In 2001, she graduated to the post-graduate level concert exams ("Konzertexamen") degree.
+Ugorskaja retained close links with Hochschule für Musik Detmold, where she taught piano from 2002 until 2007, and held an associate professorship.

-Having relocated to Munich in 2007/08, in October 2016 she accepted an invitation to take up a post as professor for piano and harpsichord at the Ludwig van Beethoven Institute of the University of Music and Performing Arts ("Universität für Musik und darstellende Kunst") in Vienna.
-Slightly more than three years later, on 27 November 2019, friends at the Beethoven Institute were attending a memorial event for their former colleague.
-Dina Ugorskaja died of cancer at her home in Munich on Tuesday 17 September 2019, after a period of illness.
-She was 46.
-She was survived by her husband, her daughter and her father.
+In 2007, she relocated to Munich.
+In October 2016, she accepted a post as professor of piano and harpsichord at the Ludwig van Beethoven Institute of the University of Music and Performing Arts Vienna.
+Ugorskaja died of cancer at her home in Munich on Tuesday 17 September 2019.
+A memorial service was held for her at the Beethoven Institute on 27 November 2019.

 Career highlights

-Dina Ugorskaja gave concerts in Germany, Russia, France, Austria and Ukraine.
+Ugorskaja gave concerts in Germany, Russia, France, Austria and Ukraine.
 She played at the Leipzig Gewandhaus concert hall and at the Schwetzingen Festival.
 She also performed at a large number of other festivals, including the "Hitzacker Days of Music" ("Sommerliche Musiktage Hitzacker") festival and the Dijon Music Festival.
 Notable conductors with whom she appeared included Vladimir Jurowski, Peter Gülke and Frank Beermann.
 She performed regularly with the MDR Leipzig Radio Symphony Orchestra and the North West German Philharmonic Orchestra).

 She teamed up with her father to issue a recording of concertos for two pianos by Bach (Concerto in C minor: BWV 1060), Mozart's Concerto No. 10 in E-flat major and the Shostakovich's Concertino for two pianos op.94.
 Further recordings followed, including one of the Beethoven First Piano Concerto with the Pforzheim-based South-west German Chamber Orchestra conducted, as in the case of her earlier two-piano concerto recordings with her father, by Vladislav Czarnecki.